gangdong/gangdong.github.io/_posts/2018-04-13-Web-jekyll-grammar.markdown

 ---
 This page will continue to give a brief introduction of the Jekyll grammar.

-After read [last article]({{site.baseurl}}/blog/2018/03/27/Web-jekyll-installation.html) you should complete the installation of Jekyll and download a Jekyll theme on your computer.
+After reading [last article]({{site.baseurl}}/blog/2018/03/27/Web-jekyll-installation.html) you should complete the installation of Jekyll and download a Jekyll theme on your computer.

 Let's start this article from the source code of the theme you downloaded.

 {% include toc.html %}

 ## Jekyll directory structure
-Unzip the package you downloaded and check the directory structure.The Jekyll directory structure mainly includes the following directories.
+Unzip the package you downloaded and check the directory structure.
+The Jekyll directory structure mainly includes the following directories.

 ![directory]({{site.cdn_baseurl}}/assets/image/web-jekyll-2-directory.png)